 - If we are using the fast deadlines, we will give you our answer within 72 hours after we get your appeal, or sooner if your health requires it. - If we do not give you an answer within 72 hours, we will send your request to Level 2 of the appeals process.
-At Level 2, an Independent Review Entity will review your appeal. - If our answer is Yes to part or all of what you asked for, we must give the coverage within 72 hours after we get your appeal. - If you have questions, please call Buckeye Health Plan at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day.
-If you need to speak to your care manager, please call 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.
-These calls are free.
-For more information, visit mmp.buckeyehealthplan.com.
-185

-• If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No.
+At Level 2, an Independent Review Entity will review your appeal. - If our answer is Yes to part or all of what you asked for, we must give the coverage within 72 hours after we get your appeal. - If our answer is No to part or all of what you asked for, we will send you a letter that explains why we said No.